raspberrypilearning/sensing-space/lesson-2/lesson.md

 To begin with it is a good idea to familiarise your students with using the CSV file produced by the Sense-Logger.py program.

-1. To access the resources for this and future lessons, open a LXTerminal and type:
+1. To access the resources for this and future lessons, open LXTerminal and type:

 ```bash
 git clone https://github.com/raspberrypilearning/sensing-space.git && cd ~/sensing-space/lesson-2/code